-(3) Fractions.-If a final fraction occurs in computing the authorized number of officers in a grade, the nearest whole number shall be taken.
-If the fraction is 1/2, the next higher whole number shall be taken.
+(3) FRACTIONS.-If a final fraction occurs in computing the authorized number of officers in a grade, the nearest whole number shall be taken.
+If the fraction is 1⁄2, the next higher whole number shall be taken.

-(d) Temporary Increase in Numbers.-The total number of officers authorized by law to be on the lineal list during a fiscal year may be temporarily exceeded if the average number on that list during that fiscal year does not exceed the authorized number.
+(d) Temporary Increase in Numbers.-The total number of officers authorized by law to be on the lineal list during a fiscal year may be temporarily exceeded if the average number on that list during the first law of the first la ing that fiscal year does not exceed the authorized number.